-Personally, I run PowerShell on my Windows 11 laptop, but I also have Linux VMs and use PowerShell on those too.
-In this blog post, I will show you two ways in which you can install PowerShell on your Linux machine and yes, I know...
-There are different Linux Operating Systems with different package managers, in my case I used Ubuntu 22.04 🙂
+I run PowerShell on my Windows 11 laptop, but I also have Linux VMs and use PowerShell on those too.
+In this blog post, I will show you two ways to install PowerShell on your Linux machine, and yes, I know...
+There are different Linux Operating Systems with different package managers.
+In my case, I used Ubuntu 22.04 🙂

 For one of our customers, who's moving away from their On-Premise Exchange 2016 server, I needed to move all the relay connectors (Used by legacy applications, appliances, and hardware) to an IIS SMTP instance.
-Pretty straightforward, but typing the long list of addresses myself...
-No 🙂 In this blog post, I will show you a way to easily migrate the IP-Addresses from a Receive Connector into an IIS SMTP instance.
+It's pretty straightforward, but...
+Adding the long list of addresses myself...
+No 🙂 In this blog post, I will show you how to easily migrate the IP addresses from a Receive Connector into an IIS SMTP instance.

-For one of our customers, we needed a report on all local groups and their members on all Active Directory joined servers.
-You can connect all servers one by one with Computer Management and check, but hey...
-PowerShell is there for you 🙂 In this blog post, I will show you an easy way to get a report on the memberships, and yes...
-I used the ImportExcel module too (Needed for the Export-Excel cmdlet) 😀
+For one of our customers, we needed a report on all local groups, and their members on all Active Directory joined servers.
+You can connect all servers one by one with Computer Management and check...
+But, luckily, PowerShell is there for you 🙂 In this blog post, I will show you an easy way to get a report on the memberships, and yes...
+I used the ImportExcel module, too (Needed for the Export-Excel cmdlet) 😀

 I use Visual Studio Code for writing PowerShell scripts, which makes formatting and writing so much easier.
 Even though it shows you things that you shouldn't do, for example using aliases, you can get even more tips and hints to make your code even better.
 This blog post will show you how to use the PSScriptAnalyzer module which can give you some additional hints that Visual Studio Code doesn't show you.

-It's been a busy week, working and watching some Ignite sessions 🙂 But I just wanted to thank everyone who Starred, is watching or forking my GitHub repository!
-Nice to see that you're interested in the things that I post, I like sharing PowerShell-related things and giving back to the community.
-Have a nice weekend!
+It's been a busy week, working and watching some Microsoft Ignite sessions 🙂 But I just wanted to thank everyone who Starred is watching or forking my GitHub repository!
+Nice to see that you're interested in the things I post.
+I like sharing PowerShell-related things and giving back to the community.
+Have a lovely weekend!

-If you use Hyper-V on your laptop, then you will probably recognize this...
-You worked at home, go to the Office and use the Wi-Fi there instead of the wired connection at home.
-You boot your VM and...
-No network?! *sigh* And you have to change the External Switch again in your Hyper-V configuration.
-In this blog post, I will show you a way to change it automatically using PowerShell.
+If you use Hyper-V on your laptop, you will probably recognize this...
+You work at home, go to the Office and use Wi-Fi instead of the wired connection at home.
+You boot your VM, and...
+No network?! *sigh* You must change the External Switch again in your Hyper-V configuration.
+In this blog post, I will show you how to change it automatically using PowerShell.